William Johnson Temple: Churchman

-During a visit to London in February 1766 Boswell introduced Temple to Samuel Johnson.
-On 14 September 1766 he was ordained deacon at Exeter, by Bishop Frederick Keppel, and on the following Sunday he was ordained priest by Keppel at a general ordination in the cathedral.
-Next day, on the presentation of Wilmot Vaughan, 4th Viscount Lisburne, whose family were connected with Berwick-on-Tweed, he was instituted to the rectory of Mamhead, adjoining Starcross, about ten miles from Exeter.
+During a visit to London in February 1766, Boswell introduced Temple to Samuel Johnson.
+On 14 September 1766, he was ordained deacon at Exeter, by Bishop Frederick Keppel, and on the following Sunday he was ordained priest by Keppel at a general ordination in the cathedral.The next day, on the presentation of Wilmot Vaughan, 4th Viscount Lisburne, whose family were connected with Berwick-on-Tweed, he was instituted to the rectory of Mamhead, adjoining Starcross, about ten miles from Exeter.

-By August 1767 Temple was married, to a lady with a fortune of £1,300, but the following year, after the bankruptcy of Fenwick Stow, he was again in financial trouble.
+By August 1767, Temple was married to a lady with a fortune of £1,300, but the following year, after the bankruptcy of Fenwick Stow, he was again in financial trouble.
 He corrected Boswell's Account of Corsica (1768).
-In May 1770 Temple contemplated separating from his wife, and by the following November he had sold part of his estate.
+In May 1770, Temple contemplated separating from his wife, and by the following November he had sold part of his estate.
 After proceeding to Northumberland on this business, he visited Boswell at Chessel's Buildings, Canongate, Edinburgh (September 1770).
 In the spring of 1771 he was looking for a chaplaincy abroad.

-During a visit to London in May 1773 Temple dined at the house of Charles and Edward Dilly, the publishers in The Poultry, meeting Johnson, Oliver Goldsmith, Bennet Langton, Boswell, and others; and in April 1775 Boswell paid him a visit at Mamhead.
-In the meantime Temple published his first essay (1774); Bishop Keppel made him his chaplain, and by November 1775 he had received the promise of another living, St Gluvias with the chapelry of Budock.
-As vicar of St Gluvias from 1776, Temple spent the rest of his days.
-In 1792 the Cornwall Library and Literary Society was founded, mainly through Temple, at Truro.
+During a visit to London in May 1773, Temple dined at the house of Charles and Edward Dilly, the publishers in The Poultry, meeting Johnson, Oliver Goldsmith, Bennet Langton, Boswell, and others; and in April 1775, Boswell paid him a visit at Mamhead.
+In the meantime Temple published his first essay (1774); Bishop Keppel made him his chaplain, and by November 1775, he had received the promise of another living, St Gluvias with the chapelry of Budock.
+Temple lived as vicar of St Gluvias from 1776 until his death.
+In 1792, the Cornwall Library and Literary Society was founded, mainly through Temple, at Truro.

 Death

 Temple died at St Gluvias on 13 August 1796.
 A monument in the churchyard was erected to the memory of their parents by "the seven remaining children".
-His second name is there given as Johnstone.
+There, his second name is given as Johnstone.

 Views

-Temple as man of letters compared literary London very unfavourably with Edinburgh.
+Temple, as man of letters, compared literary London very unfavourably with Edinburgh.
 He did not at all share Boswell's adulation of Johnson, and in literary terms was more an ally of Gray and Horace Walpole.
 A hostile anonymous biographical work, The Character of Doctor Johnson (1792), has been attributed to Temple, the attribution rating only as "possible" in one authority.
 It is accepted as Temple's work by Thomas Crawford.

 He preached against bull-baiting.
 Anti-religious views and a Socinian tendency expressed privately to Boswell in the late 1760s later dropped away.
-In politics he held radical reforming views, until late in life these were shaken by the outcomes of the French Revolution.
+In politics, he held radical reforming views.
+He held those views until late in life when they were shaken by the outcomes of the French Revolution.